hayden-kim24/math158/README.md

 # Math 158 Learning Repository

 Welcome to my Math 158 learning repository!
 In this repository, you can find all the functions and classes I've written in Python based on the materials I learned from "Math 158: Probability and Stochastic Differential Equations for Applications (CME 298)" for Spring Quarter, 2024 @ Stanford University.
+Please note that this is my independent project -- other than the code ising.py (which was submitted as the bonus component of pset 6), the rest is just me having fun with the material I learned.

 ## Table of Contents